Master of Science in Cyber Security Engineering

 Who is the CSE Degree for?

-Anyone interested in gaining a deep understanding of cybersecurity concepts, theories and threat mitigation strategies will benefit from this program, which is designed to be an invaluable asset for career advancement.
+Anyone interested in gaining a deep understanding of cybersecurity engineering concepts, theories and threat mitigation strategies will benefit from this program, which is designed to be an invaluable asset for career advancement.

 Applicants come from varying backgrounds and fields including: